tehstone/wayfarer-addons/README.md

 # wayfarer-addons

 This is a collection of plugins with the Wayfarer Review website which augment the experience in various ways.
-Each plugin will work independtly or along side the rest so users can customize their Wayfarer experience.
+Each plugin will work independently or along side the rest so users can customize their Wayfarer experience.

+For feedback, help, or any other conversation about these scripts please join the [Wayfarer Discussion Discord](https://discord.gg/DvDCRXcvxG) -> #tools-chat channel.

 [Tampermonkey](https://tampermonkey.net/) is required in order to install these plugins, then each can be installed via the link below.